JPCLima/100DaysOfCode/README.md

 ### Day 14
 * Display: Flexbox
 * Display: Grid
-*

 ### Day 15
 * RESTfull
-* TODO app to use the methods GET, POST
+* TODO app to use the methods GET and POST

+### Day 16
+* TODO app to use the methods PATCH and DELETE